GROUP-1-FASE-3/Frontend/README.md

 # Stay Web App

-## About The Project
+Stay is a website for villa / Home Guest reservation.
-Stay is a website for villa / Home Guest reservation
+You can check website in [this link](https://stay-app.netlify.app/)

 ## Built With
 This website make a technology